ncatlab/nlab-content/pages/231.md

 ### Other coherence conditions

-The original list of coherence axioms for monoidal categories given by Mac Lane in 1963 was longer; Max Kelly showed they could be whittled down to just the pentagon and triangle identities.
+The original list of [[coherence law|coherence axioms]] for monoidal categories given by Mac Lane in 1963 was longer; Max Kelly showed they could be whittled down to just the pentagon and triangle identities.
 We reproduce his arguments here.

 In the proofs below, monoidal product symbols $\otimes$ will be suppressed, to save space.